+The Governance structure of the Company is set out on pages 4 to 5 of the CPA Australia Integrated Report 2020.
 The Board is appointed by the Appointments Council, comprising one Divisional Councillor from each Divisional Council.
-The Council’s role is to appoint the Board.
-The selection process has due regard to the required skills, knowledge, experience and other capabilities required on the Board with due regard to diversity and the mix of skills, competencies, ability to deal with new and emerging business and governance issues and attributes recommended by the Board (having regard to succession planning).
+The Appointments Council’s role is to appoint the Board.
+The selection process has due regard to the required skills, knowledge, experience and other capabilities required of the Board with due regard to diversity and the mix of skills, competencies, ability to deal with new and emerging business and governance issues and attributes recommended by the Board (having regard to succession planning).
 Details of the Appointments Council are set out later in this Corporate Governance Statement.

-All directors are appointed subject to the provisions of the Constitution of CPA Australia and the provisions of the Corporations Act 2001 (Cth).
-All directors are formally appointed by the company by way of a formal letter of appointment.
+All Directors are appointed subject to the provisions of the Constitution of CPA Australia (Constitution) and the provisions of the Corporations Act 2001 (Cth).
+All Directors are formally appointed by the Company by way of a formal letter of appointment.

-The Board and each Board Committee reviews its performance regularly throughout the year.
-A peer and self-assessment review is undertaken annually by all directors and Board Committee members and every third year this is an independent assessment.
+The Board and each Board Committee reviews its respective performance regularly throughout the year.
+A peer and self-assessment review are undertaken annually by all Directors and Board Committee members.
+Every third year there is an independent review of the Board.

 The Board is responsible for the overall governance of CPA Australia.
-The Board has adopted a formal charter (PDF) setting out its functions and responsibilities, which it reviews annually.
-Matters specifically reserved to the Board are set out in its Charter.
+The Board has adopted a formal Charter setting out its functions and responsibilities, which it reviews annually.
+Matters specifically reserved to the Board and not delegated to a Board Committee are set out in its Charter.